 To keep up to date with our ever-changing activities, sign up to our Learning e-newsletter.

-In the Clore Learning Centre, school groups will be able to take advantage of a range of new interactive learning sessions.
+In the Clore Learning Centre, school groups can take advantage of a range of new interactive learning sessions.
 Children will dress as Romans, handle original artefacts, investigate Roman building technology and find out about the inscriptions the Romans left behind.
 They will also have the chance to try archaeology, excavating replica Roman objects in an underground ‘investigation zone’.
 They will then walk in an underground tunnel amongst in-situ Roman remains to enter the Roman Baths through a Roman doorway.

 We have activities for international students studying English.
 We worked with Languages United, a local language school, to create activities to do before, during and after a visit.